 The actual proportions are a very individual matter.
 For some, the filling should be on a spicy side, with plenty of fried onion.
 For an extra punch, it’s worth adding some grated, sharp-tasting cheese!

 If you prefer your Ruskie a bit sweeter, with a predominance of cheese and just a delicate potato accent – go for it.
+Her’s a full recipe for Potato and Cheese Pierogi.

 Another classic.
 Not all sauerkrauts are created equal – especially when purchased ready-made.
 There is no shame in that of course!
 Just taste it beforehand to make sure it isn’t overly sour nor salty.